 Central air handling units and commercial package roof top units should be fitted with central "clean-steam" humidification systems with in-duct steam distributors for each unit.
 Evaporative type humidifiers should be avoided unless they are coupled with UV light sterilization systems to ensure no mold or bacterial growth can occur.
+Zone level humidity control is generally not necessary since the overall humidity within the building will equalize relatively quickly in most office arrangements.

-Stores served by terminal units will need to be evaluated on a case-by-case basis.
+Facilities served by terminal units will need to be evaluated on a case-by-case basis.
 Individual humidifiers featuring in-duct steam distribution might work in some instances.
-However, in most cases a different approach may be warranted.
-Humidifiers with wall-mounted distributors, or floor type humidifiers are available options.
+However, in most cases a different approach is warranted.
+Humidifiers with wall-mounted distributors, floor type single room humidifiers and countertop personal humidifiers are some of the options available when central systems are not present to handle the humidification needs.
+The DOAS, if so equipped, may be the best method of providing facility wide humidification in buildings equipped with terminal unit systems.